The Annual Margaret Savigear Lectures

 Integrating epidemiological and ecological modeling to inform disease control in Madagascar

 Professor Jessica Metcalf, Princeton University

 The Margaret Savigear Lectures acknowledge the importance of role models to the next generation of scientists by explicitly increasing the visibility of women biologists and celebrates the importance of mentors.

 The format is to invite inspirational female academics representing an early and a later career stage.
 This year we had two fantastic speakers: Professor Erika Edwards, Professor of Ecology and Evolutionary Biology, Yale University and Professor Jessica Metcalf, Associate Professor of Ecology, Evolutionary Biology & Public Affairs, Princeton University.

 Margaret Savigear received her BSc from what was then the Department of Zoology in 1939, and was awarded an MSc in 1949.
 Her pursuit of a postgraduate degree was unusual at the time and supported by the then Head of Department, Leonard ES Eastham.

 In recognition of Professor Eastham's inspiration and mentoring, Mrs Savigear donated to the department to establish the Leonard Eastham prize for final year undergraduates to undertake a Zoology research project.

-The lectures will be followed by a frank and illuminating Q&A session.
-This is a fantastic opportunity to ask the speakers about their research, career and get advice.
-Our aim with this event is to offer inspiring role models for our researchers, especially those early in their careers.
+The lectures will were followed by a frank and illuminating Q&A session.
+This was a fantastic opportunity to ask the speakers about their research, career and get advice.
+Our aim with these events is to offer inspiring role models for our researchers, especially those early in their careers.